 This experiential opportunity to learn about driving is a great way to broaden your learning horizons and put your new wisdom into practice prior to taking the knowledge test.

-Don’t forget to bring some cash (or debit, credit, or a cheque) too!
-The knowledge test costs $15 per attempt (Seniors 65 and older are free) If you are unsuccessful on your first attempt - don’t worry!
-Study the areas where you need improvement and you can retake the test the as soon as the next day.
+Don’t forget to bring some cash (or debit, credit, or a cheque) too.
+The knowledge test costs $15 per attempt (seniors 65 and older are free).
+If you are unsuccessful on your first attempt - don’t worry!
+Study the areas where you need improvement and you can retake the test the following week.

 The skip button allows you to pass on the questions that you are hesitant about.
 The skipped questions will be moved to the end of your test, where you will have the chance to answer them again.
 This means you could get all 40 correct answers (80%) you need without having to answer the questions you skipped.
 Use this button whenever you’re stuck on a question.
+You can skip through all of the questions up to two times.
 If you do well, you may never see that question again!

 You can also take the knowledge test is 11 different languages - English, Arabic, Cantonese, Croatian, French, Farsi, Mandarin, Punjabi, Russian, Spanish, and Vietnamese.